jpersson/johanpersson.at/content/posts/2020/pizza-muffins/index.md

 ## Verdict

-I'll update once I hear back from the kids. 🤞🏻
+~~I'll update once I hear back from the kids. 🤞🏻~~

+Nils really liked the Muffins, at least the ones topped with smoked tofu since he's not a fan of pineapple.
+But some of the other kids heard muffins and expected something sweet and were then disappointed when it was not.